ROSbot 2 PRO - quick start

 - place batteries accordingly to the symbols, keeping the black strip under the batteries

-- place battery cover and mount it with screws
+- place the battery cover back in position and mount it with screws

 To charge the batteries, follow this guide.

-To attach the antenna, screw it to the SMA antenna connector on the ROSbot rear panel.
+To attach the antenna, simply screw it to the SMA antenna connector on the rear panel of ROSbot.

 Installing ROSbot's system image

-ROSbot 2 PRO is shipped with pre-installed ROS Melodic OS image.
-If you have just received your brand new ROSbot and you want to install ROS Noetic you can go to the next step.
+ROSbot 2 PRO is shipped with pre-installed ROS Foxy OS image.
+If you have just received your brand new ROSbot and want to install ROS Noetic, or if you have an old ROS Melodic OS image and wish to install ROS Foxy, you can go to the next step.

 In some cases you will need to restore ROSbot system to its default settings: